Why Join the Department of Social Work Guest Assistance Program team?

 This is full-time, 40 hour/week position.
 The typical schedule is Monday-Friday with start and end times of 8:30-5:00.
-This role will likely include regular weekend coverage.
+Schedule may shift in the future to meet program requirements.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled any time after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.

 A great university is made so by its faculty and staff, and Michigan is recognized as one of the best universities to work for in the country.
 The Michigan culture is known for engaging faculty and staff in all facets of the university to create a workplace that is vibrant and stimulating.For two consecutive years, the Chronicle of Higher Education has placed U-M in its "Great Colleges to Work For" survey.
 In particular, the university earns high marks for strong relations between faculty and administrators, a collaborative system of governance, strong pay and benefits, and a healthy work/life balance.